claireyow-00706/beginner-excel-data-analytics-portfolio/README.md

 # Excel Data Analytics & Transformation Portfolio

 Welcome to my data portfolio.
 This repository showcases my practical skills in taking raw, unorganized, or multi-source datasets and using Excel and Power Query to clean, consolidate, and model them for operational business use.
+These projects were completed as part of a self-guided upskilling initiative, where I followed step-by-step technical tutorials to learn and apply foundational data transformation workflows.
 ---

 ## 📊 1.
 Costco Branch Data Consolidation